 Resident-Fellow Member Category

 Winner: Anand Satiani, MD Runner-up: Selena Magalotti, MD

 Medical Student Category

 Our congratulations to all the winners and runner-ups, and our compliments to all those who submitted an entry to the OPPF Research Awards Competition.

 The Ohio Psychiatric Physicians Foundation (OPPF) is pleased to announce the 2019 Enlightenment Awards program.
 The award recognizes outstanding activity or presentations during 2019 which enhance the public's access to treatment and/or enhances the public's understanding of mental disorders or decreases the stigma often associated with mental illness.

 Nominees can include an individual, organization, government entity, media (newspaper, radio or TV station or internet based communication) or a form of art.

 Nominations are currently being accepted for 2019.
 Click HERE for the criteria and nomination form.
 Nominations can also be made ONLINE.

 Congratulations to this year's Enlightenment Award recipient

-for her outstanding work in 2017 which enhanced the public’s understanding of behavioral health disorders and suicide.
+for its outstanding contributions in 2018 that enhanced the public’s understanding of mental illness.

 None at this time.